 Go green this year by cutting your energy usage in your home.
 Try some of the following tips and tricks below.

 - Switch off the lights when you leave a room.

-- Turn off your air conditioner when you leave the house and dial your heater down to 55 degrees at night.
+- Turn off your air conditioner installation when you leave the house and dial your heater down to 55 degrees at night.

 - Install LED bulbs for low-flow showerheads

 - Dry your clothes on the line.